-Battery Life and the Cold
+Battery life and the cold

 Extremely cold weather has unfortunate effects on lithium-ion batteries such as those used in Ring devices.
-As the mercury drops, these batteries begin to have trouble holding a charge and if it gets cold enough, they'll stop working altogether.
-As a result, at certain temperatures, the batteries in your Ring device may run out of juice faster than expected and may need to be recharged more often.
+As the temperature drops, these batteries begin to have trouble holding a charge and if it gets cold enough, they'll stop working altogether.
+As a result, at certain temperatures, the batteries in your Ring device may run out of power faster than expected and may need to be recharged more often.

 The following are key temperatures to watch out for in regards to your batteries.

 - 36°F (3°C): The battery may not hold a charge as effectively, resulting in you having to charge the unit more frequently.